prabhat-suresh/CppBootcamp/README.md

 **New Game** - the bot plays the game automatically until it guesses correctly
 **Quit** - to close the game

-The bot uses information theory to choose words
+The bot uses information theory and word frequency to choose words

 Selenium and tkinter were used to build the project